-In our program, you’ll be fully immersed as you learn from instructors who have experience in the wind turbine industry, gain practical experience as you work on actual wind turbine components in our shop and scale the training tower that’s located right on campus.
+In under one year, you'll learn from instructors with experience in the industry, work on actual wind turbine components like our 309,000-pound nacelle, scale the training tower that’s located right on campus.
 Focused on safety, the Wind Turbine Technician program allows you to earn numerous safety certificates.Apply Now Grab and Go Information

 Once certified, your skills will be extremely marketable in this burgeoning industry; many of our students are hired within days of graduation.
 You'll have multiple future career pathways as a: